 Usually, the stress-free check will last for 20 minutes.
 However, if your baby is not active or asleep, you should probably extend the exam by 20 minutes (in the hope that your baby can become active) to ensure the results are correct.
 Your health care provider may stimulate the baby by inserting a noise-generating device in the abdomen.

 After completing the stress-free exam, your healthcare provider seems to be able to discuss the results with you immediately.

 What happens during the entire non-stress test?

-The examination may also exhaust the special prenatal examination space of the hospital.
-Otherwise, your care provider ’s workplace will be exhausted.
+The examination may also exhaust the unique prenatal examination space of the hospital.
+Otherwise, your care provider’s workplace will be spent.

-The process may be different, but a typical non-stress check might look like this:
+The process may be different, but a routine non-stress check might look like this: